Sophokles187/data-cards/docs/faq.md

 - Verify that the properties exist in your notes' frontmatter

 #### Cards aren't updating when I change properties
-- Enable dynamic updates with `dynamicUpdate: true`
+- Use the refresh button: hover over the top-left corner of the DataCards container and click the refresh button (↻)
-- Try manually refreshing using the command: "DataCards: Refresh DataCards in active view"
+- Alternatively, use the command: "DataCards: Refresh DataCards in active view"
-- Make sure you're in preview mode, not edit mode
+- If using dynamic updates: enable with `dynamicUpdate: true` (note: this feature is less reliable than the refresh button)

 #### My custom settings aren't applying
 - Check the syntax of your settings (should be `setting: value`)